How Hard is Peacock Leaning on ‘The Office’?

 There’s nothing wrong with leaning on “The Office” in the short term, but NBCUniversal is likely to see diminishing returns on that strategy over time.
 Anyone who loves the show has had seven months to sign up for the service.
 It’s a well-known part of Peacock.
 But they’re not making many new “Office” fans.
 And in the streaming arms race, consumers are always looking for the next big thing.
 Until Peacock manufactures its next big thing, the clock is ticking while the competition heats up.

-Peacock is a subscription video streaming service from NBCUniversal that gives access to up to 70,000 hours of content including original shows, blockbuster movies, and classic television series.
-Peacock is home to “Yellowstone,” and “The Office,” as well as original hits like “Bel-Air.”
+Peacock is a subscription video streaming service from NBCUniversal that includes original shows, blockbuster movies, and classic television series.
+Peacock is home to “Yellowstone,” and “The Office,” as well as original hits like “Poker Face” and “Bel-Air.”
+You can also watch live sports including NFL, MLB, WWE, Olympics, Premier League, NASCAR, French Open, College Football and Basketball, and PGA Tour.
+Premium Plus subscribers can stream their local NBC feed in all 210 markets.

 The company has acquired the rights to many classic shows like “Parks and Recreation,” and the entire Dick Wolf library including “Law & Order” and “Chicago Fire.”